msysbio/microbetag/docs/tutorials/local.md

 In the first tutorial, our taxonomically assigned sequences were mapped to representative GTDB genomes and `microbetag` used those for the annotation steps.

 However, in case of shotgun metagenomics binning of the contigs and further refinement can lead to Metagenome-Assembled Genomes (MAGs).
-In case of high quality MAGs, i.e. high completeness and low contamination, they can be used directly for the annotation steps of microbetag.
+In case of high quality MAGs, i.e. high completeness and low contamination, they can be used directly for the annotation steps of `microbetag`.
 Yet, this requires computing resources and time much higher than those that a web-server can support.

 Thus, we provide a version of `microbetag` as a stand-alone, containerized tool so that users can annotate a co-occurrence network using their own sequences.
-To do that, you need first to make sure you have either [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)/[Apptainer]() in the computing system to be used for running `microbetag`.
+To do that, you need first to make sure you have either [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://docs.sylabs.io/guides/3.0/user-guide/installation.html)/[Apptainer](https://apptainer.org/docs/user/latest/quick_start.html) in the computing system to be used for running `microbetag`.
 The last is common in HPC systems and if you are about to use such a system, you should ask your admin for more information.

 To go for this case you need: